Trusting your GP: does depression epidemic reflect society?

 Did you know that ten times more people suffer from depression now than immediately after the last war?
 Given this and the rapid social and economic changes over this period, especially in the last twenty years, surely this must be the main part of the explanation for the depression epidemic?

-Given that there is a social dimension to our western depression epidemic (which we are told will affect one in four of us at least once in our life time), why would we ever expect GPs and the NHS to be the answer?
+There is a social dimension to our western depression epidemic (which we are told will affect one in four of us at least once in our life time).

 You can write down your own list.

-But perhaps we should not be looking at the NHS for the reasons why they are being asked to deal with something completely beyond their competence and capacity.
+But perhaps we should not be looking at the NHS for the reasons why they are being asked to deal with something beyond their competence.
 Instead we should be looking at ourselves and why we are asking them?

 We have serious social issues around social care for the elderly, an underclass that cannot properly participate in society and that has fuelled an apparent epidemic of mental problems – notably depression, but also addictions and anxieties.
 Who among us can honestly say, hand on heart, that these problems are medical and to be sorted out by the NHS or doctors?